savipokharia125/NotNotRun-Installer/README.md

 2. Center Lane
 3. Right Lane
 According to the instruction flashed on screen, user has to decide in which lane to move.
-Any wrong move will result in start of the current playing level.
+Any wrong move will result in restart of the current playing level.